pymupdf/PyMuPDF/README.md

 Artifex is the exclusive commercial licensing agent for MuPDF.

-Artifex, the Artifex logo, MuPDF, and the MuPDF logo are registered trademarks of Artifex Software Inc. © 2021 Artifex Software, Inc. All rights reserved.
+Artifex, the Artifex logo, MuPDF, and the MuPDF logo are registered trademarks of Artifex Software Inc. &copy; 2021 Artifex Software, Inc. All rights reserved.

 # Contact
 Please use the [Discussions](https://github.com/pymupdf/PyMuPDF/discussions) menu for questions, comments, or asking for help, and submit issues [here](https://github.com/pymupdf/PyMuPDF/issues).